 - Approved activities must comply with all university, city, state, and federal laws, ordinances, and regulations, including taxation; and it shall be the responsibility of the activity sponsor to become aware of applicable requirements.

 - Internal operating policies related to fund-raising events in specific facilities shall have jurisdiction when an event is held in these facilities (g., residence halls, Corbett Center, Pan American Center).

 - No member of the sponsoring organization or participant in the activity shall receive personal financial gain from it.
-Reimbursement of planned, bona fide expenses of the activity (labor or materials), however, shall not be considered as personal gain.
-In no case shall an employee receive payment for personal services (labor) unless prior written approval is obtained from the executive vice president and provost.
+Reimbursement of planned, bona fide expenses of the activity (labor or materials), however, shall not be considered as Personal Gain.
+In no case shall an employee receive payment for personal services (labor) unless prior written approval is obtained from the provost and senior vice president for academic affairs.

 - All funds raised through an activity and deposited in NMSU Foundation, Inc. accounts shall be administered in accordance with policies and procedures of the NMSU Foundation.